 The government has approved the launch of “Scale Up of Access to Clean Energy” program for the period financial year (FY) 2018-19 and FY 2019-20.
 The program is one of the four components under the United Nations Development Program (UNDP) and the Global Environment Facility’s (GEF) project on Scale Up of Access to Clean Energy for Rural Productive Uses (India ACE Project), which is being implemented in the states of Assam, Madhya Pradesh, and Orissa.

-The Central Electricity Authority (CEA) has formulated a plan for developing transmission system to accommodate wind energy aggregating 4,950 MW.
+The Central Electricity Authority (CEA) has formulated a plan for developing a transmission system to accommodate wind energy aggregating 4,950 MW.
 The transmission system will be augmented in Gujarat and Tamil Nadu to accommodate wind energy capacity tendered by SECI.

-During the first quarter (Q1) of financial year (FY) 2018-19, India’s power supply deficit declined to 0.6 percent, according to the Central Electricity Authority (CEA).
+During the first quarter (Q1) of the financial year (FY) 2018-19, India’s power supply deficit declined to 0.6 percent, according to the Central Electricity Authority (CEA).
 During the three-month period of April – June 2018, 323,418 MUs of electricity were supplied against a demand of 325,428 MUs.
 This was a decrease of 2,009 MUs over the targeted energy requirement.